wna-se/ArtierThanThou/Presentation.md

 Even if you just know you *really* like pink you should be ready to start exploring!

-ATT puts you in the cockpit of the machine
+ATT puts you in the cockpit:

-* move freely through the dimensions of art and history, ranging from time and space to cuteness and flair
+* To move freely through the dimensions of art and history, ranging from time and space to cuteness and flair
-* be pulled into the flow of serendipitous discovery
+* To be pulled into the flow of serendipitous discovery
-* served with the gems that you will claim to make your own.
+* To be served with the gems that you will claim to make your own.

-It is so obvious, really, and some really smart person will absolutely do this in the future.
 Three parts:

+* Collection
 * Position
 * State of mind
 * Smart view

-## Position – Where are you starting from?
+## Position – Where are you really starting from?
-Position yourself in art and history: time, space, your state of mind/intent, label etc.

-This is a world where any artefacts of art or history will eventually meet at a single location and there are infinite paths between them.

 * You can drop your pin in a different location (by starting out from a collection)
 * You will explore your surroundings from the most relevant pieces
 * You set the rules for rankings as you go (in a friendly dialogue)

+### Position data
+* Sequence of previous positions
+* Time
+* Space
+* Tags

 ## State of mind – Who are you and what are you up to right now?
-You could be starting from an exhibition or your own collection or Google search?
-Pulling facts to pinpoint a position

-* Adapting to direct your attention to what you would find most interesting
+* You can configure rankings and interestes seemlessly by exploring
+* You can influence what positional data are most relevant to you

+### State of mind data
+* Preference
-* Data: Helpful questions
+* Intention

 ## Smart view and direction – In which direction would you like to continue?

-* Reduce the number of choices by grouping objects and representing them by the most intresting/useful in each group
+* You get to see the best possible summary of all the objects in your current vicinity/view
-* Procees in the direction that looks most interesting and discover more items in that direction
+* You can refine your view by selecting the object that is most interesting and discover more items in that direction
-* This means that you can walk across space and time but also that you are free to direct your path along any dimension be it Wikipedia categories or labels from Google Vision.
+* You can seemlessly direct your path through the collection along any dimension

-* Data: Your position
+### Smart view data
-* Data: Your selection
+* Position
-* Data: Your path
+* Selection
-* Data: Your state of mind
+* State of mind
-* Data: Paths between objects in the collection
-* Result: Best summary of all the objects in your proximity

-## The machine
+* Collection

-The general idea is to:
+## The general idea is to:

 1. Simplify results that are too large or too complex.
 2. Highlight objects that are of special interest to you